 Christmas Decorations for Pets

-- Paper decorations dyed with food coloring are inexpensive and safe ornaments
+Paper decorations dyed with food coloring are inexpensive and safe ornaments (and fun for the kids to make)

 Decorations Not on Your Tree